-In some places fascia is thick and fibrous and other places it is wispy like a spider web.
+In some places fascia is thick and fibrous and in other places it is wispy like a spider web.

 Fasciae lines muscles, lines individual muscle fibers, and while called different things in different locations, still of the same embryologic origin, also lines the bones, blood vessels, nerves and organs (so they don’t friction on each other).
 Fasciae creates natural divisions within the body that aide in the different physiologic processes (for example by the appropriate alignment and tension exerted on the thoracic diaphragms creating a sub-atmospheric pressure in the thoracic cavity that assists with non-conscious breathing).